microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/README.md

 - Challenge 00: **[Prerequisites - Ready, Set, GO!](Student/Challenge-00.md)**
 	 - Prepare your workstation to work with Azure
 - Challenge 01: **[ARO Cluster Deployment](Student/Challenge-01.md)**
-	 - Deploy an ARO cluster and access it using CLI and the Red Hat Portal
+	 - Deploy an ARO cluster and access it using CLI and the Redhat Portal
 - Challenge 02: **[Application Deployment](Student/Challenge-02.md)**
 	 - Deploy the frontend and backend of an application onto the ARO cluster
 - Challenge 03: **[Logging and Metrics](Student/Challenge-03.md)**